 - All PSTP applicants will be considered for both tracks.

-If you need VISA sponsorship in order to participate in our residency program, please note that we only offer J-1 visas (exceptions may include EAD and EAD spouse-visas) (no H1-B or F-1, etc.).
-If a J-1 visa will not work for you, we understand why you will need to decline our invitation to interview.
-On a case-by-case basis (must be approved by the Dean and Directors of Education & PSTP Office, GME Office, Dean and International Affairs Office) we will consider H1-B visas but only for PSTP participants and a Step 3 passing score must be submitted prior to H1-B application.
-As this is a lengthy approval process, if you need sponsorship, it is mandatory that you send an JeanWilsonSociety@UTSouthwestern.edu to reinstate this interest to us as well as in your PSTP Statement of Interest.
+Applicants in need of VISA sponsorship to participate in our residency program should note that we only offer J-1 visas (exceptions may include EAD and EAD spouse-visas) (no H1-B or F-1, etc.).
+If a J-1 visa will not work for an applicant, we understand why the applicant will need to decline our invitation to interview.
+We will consider H1-B visas on a case-by-case basis (must be approved by the Dean and Directors of Education & PSTP Office, GME Office, Dean and International Affairs Office) but only for PSTP participants and a Step 3 passing score must be submitted prior to H1-B application.
+As this is a lengthy approval process, if an applicant is in need sponsorship, it is mandatory that the applicant send an Email to reinstate this interest to us as well as in the applicant's PSTP Statement of Interest.

 Salaries during the clinical years of Internal Medicine training will be commensurate with the current salary scale offered for the traditional categorical residents.
 Additionally, during clinical training (years 1 and 2 of residency) trainees will receive an additional $3,000/year for purchasing books, a computer, or to attend a scientific meeting.
 During the fellowship training, the usual fellowship salaries will be supplemented by $10,000/year stipend for the duration of the fellowship training (a maximum of four years).

 The faculty at UT Southwestern is among the most distinguished in the world.
-UT Southwestern Medical Center is home to six Nobel Laureates, three of whom are M.D./Ph.D.s, 22 members of the National Academy of Sciences, 17 members of the National Academy of Medicine (formerly the Institute of Medicine), 14 Howard Hughes Medical Institute Investigators, three members of the Royal Society of Great Britain, and numerous members of prominent national science policy panels.
+UT Southwestern Medical Center is home to six Nobel Laureates, three of whom are M.D./Ph.D.s, 26 members of the National Academy of Sciences, 20 members of the National Academy of Medicine, 14 Howard Hughes Medical Institute Investigators, three members of the Royal Society of Great Britain, and numerous members of prominent national science policy panels.
 Currently, there are more than 700 students earning their Ph.D. degrees, including 95 M.D./Ph.D. students.